lnkoenig/Normal-Aging-Volumetrics/README.md

 # Normal-Aging-Volumetrics
-This code is used to created an R Shiny App - view at https://lnkoenig.shinyapps.io/NormalAgingVolumetrics_ShinyApp/ .
-The app displays normal aging volumetrics for all FreeSurfer derived brain regions, and allows the user to adjust various parameters to visualize the impact on the results.
+This project analyzes age-related atrophy in a cohort screened for preclinical AD.
+It is described in detail in a paper currently under review (will link to the paper when it is accepted).

+The folders data-raw and data-clean referenced are not uploaded due to HIPAA protections.
+The folder shiny_app contains the code and data used to create a shiny app that allows you to explore the data in more detail in the manuscript.
+View it at https://lnkoenig.shinyapps.io/NormalAgingVolumetrics_ShinyApp/ .

-This is a companion to the paper Koenig et. al 2020: https://doi.org/10.1016/j.nicl.2020.102248 and a 2nd manuscript currently under review.
+The cohort used is already described in the published paper Koenig et. al 2020: https://doi.org/10.1016/j.nicl.2020.102248.